desaiwang/procedural_landscape/README.md

 You can modify c# components to customize:

-creek generation (depth, width), currently based on sin and cosine functions the density of trees, currently based on height and slope of landscape
+creek generation (depth, width), currently based on sin and cosine functions \n the density of trees, currently based on height and slope of landscape